ocsiddisco/Pomorodo/README.md

 # Advent Calendar Day 1 - Pomodoro Timer

 This project is part of an advent calendar proposed by https://store.selfteach.me.
-The HTML and CSS files are provided and I was in charge of coding the javascript file.
+The HTML and CSS files are provided and I was in charge of coding the javascript part.

 I added the following options: